Tell Me It's Taboo

 On the same day millions of Italian workers join a General Strike in protest at proposed labour reforms.

-Protesters take to the streets in Paris and other French towns, following the success of the right-wing candidate Jean-Marie Le Pen in reaching the second round of the Presidential elections.
+Protesters take to the streets of Paris and other French towns, following the success of the right-wing candidate Jean-Marie Le Pen in the first round of the Presidential elections held on 21st April.

 On 26th April a 19-year-old former pupil who was expelled from his school in Erfurt kills 17 people at the school before killing himself.